finalfusion/finalfrontier/man/finalfrontier-skipgram.1.md

 :   The minimum n-gram frequency. n-grams occurring fewer than *FREQ*
     times are excluded from training.
 This option is only applicable with the *ngrams* argument of the `subwords` option.

+`--ngram-target-size` *SIZE*

+:   The target size for the n-gram vocabulary.
+At most *SIZE* n-ngrams are
+    included for training.
+Only n-grams appearing more frequently than the n-gram at *SIZE* are included.
+This option is only applicable with the *ngrams* argument of the `subwords` option.

 `--ns` *FREQ*